 Michelin Selected Recognition and What It Implies

 The 2025 Michelin Selected designation for hotels, applied to the Taj Malabar, places the property within a curated set that Michelin has identified as meeting a quality threshold across hospitality criteria.
-This distinction appears alongside properties across India whose peer sets include The Leela Palace New Delhi, Park Hyatt Hyderabad, and Ananda in the Himalayas.
+This distinction appears alongside properties across India whose comparable venues include The Leela Palace New Delhi, Park Hyatt Hyderabad, and Ananda in the Himalayas.
 The Michelin Selected category does not carry the star-level hierarchy of restaurant distinctions, but its presence signals that the property cleared Michelin's inspectors' baseline criteria for rooms, service, and setting.
 For a Kochi stay, it is currently the only property carrying that designation in the city's inventory.

 Travellers calibrating between Kerala's accommodation tiers will find that the Malabar occupies a position between two distinct categories: the small-footprint, backwater-adjacent retreats such as Kumarakom Lake Resort and Anantya By The Lake, and the larger, city-integrated business-and-leisure properties.
 The Malabar occupies the city-integrated position but with a heritage credential and a waterfront address that most urban-tier competitors in Kochi cannot match.